IIITM-Jay/Data-Licenses/branches.md

 ## All Rights Reserved
 <img src="https://github.com/IIITM-Jay/Data-Licenses/blob/master/index.png" alt="" height=45 width=50 align="left" hspace="20" vspace="20"></img>
 <p align=justify>
   Indicates the copyright symbol signifying <i>"All Rights Reserved"</i>.
 The documents containg the coprights symbolizes the user to seek permission from the owner before using it.
 The symbol constitutes of the owner and the work's first year of publication.
-A copyright symbol is generally not used for an unpublished work, however when it is used in an unpublished work , in that case the year it includes does not symbolizes the year of publication but the year the author distributes the work in some manner.
+A copyright symbol is generally not used for an unpublished work, however when it is used in an unpublished work , in that case the year it includes does not symbolizes the year of publication but the year the author distributes the work in some manner. </br>
+  :warning: All the copyrighted materials need permission from its owner.
   </p>